Shifnal: Communal services

 A community library run by the council is located on Broadway.

 The Shifnal War Memorial club, on Priorslee Road, is used by a variety of organisations and for many social events.
 It was opened in 1921 with an extensive recreation ground alongside, and completely rebuilt after a disastrous fire in 1982.

 The Millennium Sensory Garden lies between St Andrew's Church and Innage Road.
-It contains a memorial erected by the Commonwealth War Graves Commission of 13 soldiers of the First World War and 4 of the Second World War, who are all buried in the churchyard.
+It contains a memorial erected by the Commonwealth War Graves Commission to 13 soldiers of the First World War and 4 of the Second World War, who are all buried in the churchyard.
 The garden is voluntarily maintained by a dedicated group of committee members and friends and obtained the Queen's Golden Jubilee Award 2003 and Green Pennant Award 2007–08.

 Shifnal Police Station, behind the library, was closed in 2013, but re-opened in August 2019 as a community cafe and gardens.